 8. Data Handling

-The main purpose of NIF is to produce high- quality experimental data that is used to validate theoretical physics.
-NIF software tools have been designed and constructed to manage and integrate data from multiple sources, including machine state configurations and calibrations, experimental shot data, and pre-and post-shot simulations.
+The main purpose of NIF is to produce high-quality experimental data that is used to validate theoretical physics models and numerical simulation tools.
+NIF software tools have been designed and constructed to manage and integrate data from multiple sources, including machine-state configurations and calibrations, experimental shot data, and pre- and post-shot simulations.
 During a shot, data from each diagnostic is automatically captured and archived in a database.
-Arrival of new data triggers the shot analysis, visualization, and infrastructure (SAVI) engine, the first automated analysis system of its kind, which distributes the signal and image processing tasks to a Linux cluster and launches an analysis for each diagnostic.
-Results are archived in NIF’s data repository for experimentalist approval and display using a web-based tool.
-A key feature is that scientists can review data results remotely or locally, download results, and perform and upload their own analysis.
+Arrival of new data triggers the shot analysis, visualization, and infrastructure (SAVI) engine, the first automated analysis system of its kind, which distributes the signal and image processing tasks to a Linux cluster and launches an analysis for each diagnostic.18 Results are archived in NIF’s data repository for experimentalist approval and display using a web-based tool.
+Key features are that scientists can review data results remotely or locally, download results, and perform and upload their own analysis.
+This applies to unclassified data only; classified data are handled separately (see Section 8.5).

 Figure 8-1.
 After each shot, users can examine the detailed laser performance for any beamline using a suite of data trending and analysis tools.